krzysu/berlinjs-meteor/readme.md

 **We will build simple chat client for Facebook users.**

+## On a side note

+If you want to build something for real using meteor.js, preferable if you are a company or have funding.. you can always contact me here <span style="unicode-bidi:bidi-override;direction:rtl;">moc.liamg@lp.usyzrk</span>.

 ## Step 1.
 New project

 You need to have meteor installed.
 Check [meteor website](http://meteor.com/) how to do that or just type in your terminal: